Clinical Research Office

 The Clinical Research Office (CRO) is actively involved in several research studies in collaboration with both national and international leading research institutes.
 It acts as liaison between institution and other national and international research groups thus helping in project coordination and grants management.
 It also facilitates investigator initiated research studies at the Hospital.

 Physician investigators of SKMCH&RC are enthusiastic to perform research into causes and treatments of cancer hence a large number of prospective studies were initiated this year in the hospital.
 In addition, the existing data has also been increasingly utilized to collect evidence to answer certain research questions in the form of retrospective studies.
-Research scientists at SKMCH&RC, specialized in the field of genetics and proteomics, are contributing results unique to Pakistani population; clinical research office has been involved in coordination of their respective projects.
+Research scientists at SKMCH&RC, specialized in the field of genetics and proteomics, are contributing results unique to Pakistani population; clinical research office has also been involved in coordination of these projects.

 CRO also serves as the main link between research and patients.
 Information for patient related research can be found at Patient Information Guides.